 CORAT is a consortium of academic and industrial partners with the mutual goal to develop a passive vaccination immunotherapy against COVID-19 employing novel fully human monoclonal antibodies neutralizing SARS-CoV2.

-A large set of more than 750 human monoclonal antibodies recognizing SARS-CoV2 Spike (S) protein has already been isolated by antibody phage display from human antibody libraries from healthy donors and convalescent COVID-19 patients.
-These antibody candidates currently undergo a fast track development process to identify lead molecules with optimal drug features for a passive vaccine.
-Innovative and state of the art methods are used to manufacture the drug candidate in much shorter time than ever done so far while keeping all necessary safety and quality requirements for medical use substances.
-We will generate materials ready to be evaluated in clinical studies as immunotherapy to treat acute COVID-19.
-Moreover, this drug candidate may also be applied in a prophylactic scheme to protect medical care personnel or impaired patients.
+A large set of more than 750 human monoclonal antibodies recognizing SARS-CoV2 Spike (S) protein isolated by antibody phage display from human antibody libraries from healthy donors and convalescent COVID-19 patients underwent a fast track development process to identify lead molecule with optimal drug features for a passive vaccine.
+Thanks to innovative approaches and the most modern methods, we were able to provide the drug candidate (COR-101) in a much shorter time than was previously possible, with all the necessary safety and quality requirements for drugs controlled by the PEI (Paul Ehrlich Institute, responsible for clinical testing).
+We have thus generated a drug based on an endogenous human substance that is being tested in clinical trials as an immunotherapy (passive vaccine) for the treatment of acute COVID-19.
+In contrast to other antibodies against SARS-CoV-2, COR-101 may be used in particular for hospitalized patients.
+However, if successful, this drug could also be used prophylactically to protect medical caregivers, pre-diseased patients or at-risk populations.

 Recombinant human virus-neutralizing antibodies are the active component of the immunotherapy (also passive vaccine).
 Antibodies (immunogobulins, IgG) are molecules made by our own body to protect us against infections.